grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 -  This procedure will show you how to enable SRIOV and CPU Pinning with NUMA node Affinity

 ### Credentials
-- The server credentials are root/
 - The admin user credentials for Openstack are admin/default
+- The demo user credentials for Openstack are demo/default
-- The admin token for Openstack can be found in /root
+- The admin token for Openstack keystone can be found in /root
 <br/>

 ## Enable SR-IOV in the BIOS on the PowerEdge R640 using iDRAC (Compute Nodes Only)